 - Ripped or torn webbing or stitching

 - Defective hardware

 - Missing parts or pieces

 - Distortion

 - Shock indicators popped

 - Rust or burns, dirt or grease

 - Stretched lanyards

 - Failure to retract on SRL

 - Cracks

-- Missing parts
+- Labels legible / clean

 - Failure to retract

-- Broken strands, and broken latch / hooks
+- Broken strands and broken latch / hooks

-All of these inspection items and others, require constant attention each time the equipment is used by the User.
-Training is required as an Authorized User and a Competent Person.
+All of these inspection items and many others, require constant attention each time the equipment is used.
+Training is required as an authorized user and a competent person.